-For one, PBMs have expert committees that identify medications that they feel should be the first choice for given medical conditions due to their demonstrated safety and effectiveness, says Seoane-Vazquez.
+Why do consumers pay more for non-preferred drugs?
+PBM expert committees identify which medications should be the first choice for each medical condition based on their demonstrated safety and effectiveness, explains Enrique Seoane-Vazquez, PhD, director of the International Center for Pharmaceutical Economics and Policy at Massachusetts College of Pharmacy and Health Sciences.
 But economics play a critical role, too.
-Within a given category of drugs there may be several brand-name medications that are similar.
-A PBM can negotiate lower prices and rebates with the maker of one brand by agreeing to add the drug to its formulary.
-Those savings are passed onto consumers when their doctors prescribe preferred drugs.
+Within a given category of drug, there may be several similar brand-name medications.
+A PBM can negotiate lower prices with certain manufacturers by agreeing to add their drugs to its formulary.
+Those savings pass to consumers when their doctors prescribe preferred drugs.
 “Formularies are a critical tool for controlling costs,” says Seoane-Vazquez.

-Here’s the problem: Instead of charging a fixed copayment to use specialty drugs, many PBMs require consumers to pay a percentage of the overall cost of the medication.
-With some commercial private plans, that can mean a patient has to cover 20 percent to to 50 percent of a drug’s cost.
-Patients who have Medicare D can find themselves handing more than 25 percent to 33 percent of the expense.
+In recent years, a number of PBMs have added a fourth tier of so-called “specialty drugs” to their cost-sharing plans (many Medicare plans now have five tiers), driving out-of-pocket costs even higher.
+Instead of charging a fixed copayment for specialty drugs, many PBMs require consumers pay a percentage of the overall medication cost.
+With some commercial private plans, a patient has to cover 20 percent to 50 percent of a drug’s cost.
+People with Medicare Part D can end up handling 25 percent to 33 percent of the expense.

 Rising Drug Costs

 For now, people who can’t afford their prescription drugs may be eligible for financial help from patient-assistance programs offered by some pharmaceutical companies.
-Likewise, organizations such as the Patient Advocate Foundation (www.patientadvocate.org) and others can offer financial aid to people struggling with high medication costs.
+Likewise, certain nonprofit organizations offer financial aid to people struggling with high medication costs.